koinearth/marketsn-livecopy-tz/README.md

 [Livecopy NFT Tracking](https://dev.marketsn.com/tracking) provides a simplistic UI to present the tracking data(NFT history) in a visually appealing manner.
 However, the same can be verified by any third party with a tokenID of the NFT independently, through the tezos smart contracts.

+## Features
+Though LiveCopy is part of the MarketsN solution, it is an independent solution that enables minting and transferring Business NFTs on Tezos.
+LiveCopy have some unique enhancements over standard FA2 Contract

+- NFTs can be minted, updated, or transferred LiveCopy stores the history of business NFT throughout its lifecycle.
+- Right to mint NFT is decentralized.
+NFTs cannot be minted unilaterally by anyone.
+Minting, Updating & Transfering requires proof from multiple whitelisted accounts in the business network.

 ## Terminology

 `Oracle` -  Each business network in the supplychain is represented as a separate entity named Oracle.
 For e.g., this may typically consists of buyers. sellers, manufacturers and shippers.